opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-response.md

 The following example shows you how to configure an `ml_inference` search response processor with a Generative Artificial Intelligence(GenAI) model and mapping the model response to the search extension.

 Step 0: Host a model
 The pre-requisite is a registered GENAI model in OpenSearch.
 For more information about externally hosted models, see [Connecting to externally hosted models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/index/).
-Here is a sample predict response using a registered model, which requires a prompt and a context field.
+Here is a sample predict using a registered model, which requires a prompt and a context field.

 ```json
 POST /_plugins/_ml/models/KKne6JIBAs32TwoK-FFR/_predict